MysticMoonlight/EndlessMod/editions/edge/edge.md

-# ⚠ WARNING: THIS EDITION IS NO LONGER ACTIVELY SUPPORTED ⚠ #
+# ⚠️ Notice: End of Support for EndlessMod Edge ⚠️ #
-Since now most mods are being ported to Fabric instead of Forge, this edition will be no longer actively supported.
+Since 1.18 has been released, this version is now marked as EOL and no support will be given.

-If 1.18 Forge is released, this edition will reach EOL and no support will be provided.
+We recommended migrating to EndlessMod Innovation 1.18, the better alternative of this modpack.

-We recommend switching to EndlessMod Libre, which is actively maintained.
+Thank you for using our modpack!

 # EndlessMod Edge #
 ### What is it? ###